opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

 Developers evaluate the impact of the model changes.
 Unless otherwise specified, work here is done by developers.

    1. Changes to the cardinality:
-      1. recode the cardinality identification, with input from the DE for all collections
+      1. recode the cardinality identification, with input from the astronomer for all collections
       1. update fits2caom2 blueprint code
       1. for all pipelined collections, update collection-based blueprints, depending on the mechanism the collection used to provide its blueprints
-         1. depending on the model change, this may require DE support, in the form of science expertise, provisioning of test data, review of CAOM instances.
+         1. depending on the model change, this may require astronomer support, in the form of science expertise, provisioning of test data, review of CAOM instances.
       1. test the pipelines
       1. manage the database transition for a breaking change
          1. create a view that represents the new model on the existing CAOM db